gymrek-lab/TRTools/README.rst

 Usage
 -----

-See the README in each subdirectory for usage details.
+See the README in each subdirectory of <repo-root>/trtools for usage details.

 Supported Tools
 ---------------